Calinou/carbone/README.md

-Player Textures is under the WTFPL, it can be found here: https://github.com/PilzAdam/player_textures Throwing is under the WTFPL, it can be found here: https://github.com/PilzAdam/throwing Item Drop is under the WTFPL, it can be found here: https://github.com/PilzAdam/item_drop Simple Mobs is under the WTFPL, it can be found here: https://github.com/PilzAdam/mobs
+Player Textures is under the WTFPL, it can be found here: https://github.com/PilzAdam/player_textures Throwing is under the WTFPL, it can be found here: https://github.com/PilzAdam/throwing Builtin Item is under the WTFPL, it can be found here: https://github.com/PilzAdam/builtin_item Item Drop is under the WTFPL, it can be found here: https://github.com/PilzAdam/item_drop Simple Mobs is under the WTFPL, it can be found here: https://github.com/PilzAdam/mobs